eleron96/rasptank2/README.md

 | `SHOULDER_LVC_ALPHA` | `0.2` | Smoothing factor for voltage EMA. |

 Provide these through `.env`, `docker-compose.yml`, or the shell environment prior to launching the server.

+### Arm & Gripper Step Tuning
+- Open the Arm & Gripper card’s gear icon to access sliders for the shoulder, wrist, rotate, and gripper servos.
+Each slider controls how far a single command moves that joint (1 = smallest increment, 10 = fastest).
+- Changes are sent to `/api/servo/steps`, applied immediately to the control loop, and stored in `modules/servo_steps.json`, so they survive Pi reboots.
+- Environment variables `SERVO_STEP_<JOINT>` still seed the initial defaults (used the first time `servo_steps.json` is generated).
+Delete the file if you want to rebuild it from new env defaults.

+### Battery Calibration
+- Use the gear icon inside the Battery card to enter the multimeter-measured voltage.
+Press **Calibrate** to call `/api/calibration` and update the ADS7830 scale/offset values.
+- The new calibration persists (updates `modules/battery_calibration.json`) and immediately refreshes the UI/REST responses, so reboots retain the adjustment.

 ## Camera Setup
 - Default backend: `picamera2` (libcamera stack) via `modules/camera.py`, streaming MJPEG frames through the Flask server.
 Install `python3-picamera2` on Raspberry Pi OS or the PyPI `picamera2` wheel alongside the `libcamera` firmware packages.